tamizhvendan/tamizhvendan.github.com/source/_posts/2014-12-23-step-2-fsharp-phonecat-views-using-razor.markdown

 ### Manufacturers View
 {% img /images/fsharp_phonecat/step_2/manufacturer.png %}
-Manufatures View is follows the similar steps that we have used to create the Phone View.
-It displays the Phones manufatured by a selected manufaturer in the home page.
+Manufactures View follows the similar steps that we have used to create the Phone View.
+It displays the Phones manufactured by a selected manufacturer in the home page.

 Let's start from the controller.
-Create a controller in the *Web* project with the name ```ManufacturerController```
+Create a controller in the **Web** project with the name ```ManufacturerController```

 ```fsharp
 namespace PhoneCat.Web.Controllers